5 Steps For Effective Website Localisation A Detailed Guide

 5 steps for effective website localisation

-India, a multilingual country with thousands of languages and even more dialects, is becoming the largest market for localisation.
-Businesses encounter a large gap while reaching out to customers as most of their products and services use English as a language for interaction.
-Out of the 1.3 billion Indians, there are no more than 100 million that speak English.
+India, a country with thousands of languages and dialects is becoming the largest market for localisation.
+Businesses often struggle to reach customers, as most of their products and services use English.
+Out of the 1.3 billion Indians, only around 100 million speak English.

-As the Indian language user base grows, more and more online businesses need to effectively communicate with the right message to the right user across all messaging channels in their preferred language.
+As the Indian language user base grows, online businesses need to communicate effectively with the right users across all messaging channels.

-Customers’ primary interaction that makes or breaks their decision with your brand is the website – one of your strongest digital assets.
-That rose to the importance of website localisation.
-70% of Indian internet customers trust local language content; with so many languages and buying preferences, offering a personalised, local experience to your customers will help you win their loyalty and increase customer engagement.
+One of the key interactions that can influence a customer’s decision is the website – one of your strongest digital assets.
+This highlights the importance of website localisation.
+About 70% of Indian internet customers trust local language content.
+With so many languages and buying preferences, offering a personalised, local experience to your customers will help you win their loyalty and increase customer engagement.
+In this article, we’re going to discuss 5 key website localisation steps that will help you streamline the localisation process.

-Stay ahead of the competition by following these five steps to get your website localisation started.
+Stay ahead of the competition by following these five website localisation steps to get your website localisation started.

 1. Analyse your target market:

 Determine your localisation strategy before spending on localising your content.
-Start identifying the target region where your product or services will be more successful, and ask the following simple questions about your target market:
+Start identifying the target region where your product or services will be most successful.Ask the following questions about your target market:

 • What is the growth rate of the target market?